ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 testLabels = numpy.array(testLabels)
 ```

-Finally, we will specify our *deep neural network*!
+Finally, we will create our *deep neural network* model!
 I'll not explain everything because [Keras guide to Sequential model](https://keras.io/getting-started/sequential-model-guide/) is already easy-peasy.
 This neural network will have three layers, all the layer will use Keras [Dense](https://keras.io/layers/core/#dense) type.
 This layer type accepts a lot of arguments, but, for the first layer, we will only pass three: output dimension (output_dim), [input dimension (input_dim)](https://keras.io/getting-started/sequential-model-guide/#specifying-the-input-shape), [initialization (init)](https://keras.io/initializations/).
 After this first layer, we will add an [Activation](https://keras.io/activations/) as [rectified linear unit (ReLU)](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)).
 The second layer will only need two arguments (output_dim and initialization), since it can do automatic shape inference.
 The last one will have only two inputs because we want to classify between two classes (binary) and the [Softmax](https://en.wikipedia.org/wiki/Softmax_function) activation.

 ```python
 # Just creates our Keras Sequential model